nvdigitalsolutions/unlocked-dashboard/README.md

 ## Development

 1. Copy `.env.example` to `.env` and adjust values as needed (particularly `APP_KEYS`, `ADMIN_JWT_SECRET`, `API_TOKEN_SALT` and `JWT_SECRET`).
+   If you plan to access the frontend from another machine on your network, set `NEXT_PUBLIC_BACKEND_URL` to the host's reachable IP (e.g. `http://192.168.2.20:1337`).
 2. Start the stack with Docker Compose (dependencies will be installed automatically):
    ```bash
    docker compose up --build